-91. The production of a Temporary Access Paper Pass (TAPP) Uncleared Unescorted allows short-term, unescorted access to a Defence site up to 14 days with a sponsor approved application form and appropriate identification.
+92. The production of a Temporary Access Paper Pass (TAPP) Uncleared Unescorted allows short-term, unescorted access to a Defence site up to 14 days with a sponsor approved application form and appropriate identification.
 Issuing a DCAC or escorted VIC is considered a more appropriate means to allow access.
 Refer to Annex A - Defence Common Access Card Types for more information about the TAPP Uncleared Unescorted.

-92. Persons accessing Defence sites on a TAPP Uncleared Unescorted are restricted to a maximum of 28 days over a rolling 12 month period in total (i.e. the issue of two 14 day TAPPs to allow time for a DCAC to be issued).
+93. Persons accessing Defence sites on a TAPP Uncleared Unescorted are restricted to a maximum of 28 days over a calendar year in total (i.e. the issue of two 14 day TAPPs to allow time for a DCAC to be issued).